ChengChen-0312/Badminton-AI-coach/README.md

 ## Notes
 - Court-focus: set `data.focus_court: far` to prioritize far-side player.
 - x3d backbones need newer torchvision; if unavailable, code falls back to `r3d_34`.
+- Videos in `archive/` are treated as local data and are typically not tracked by git; pass `--video path/to/video.mp4` when running demos.
+- Court calibration: heatmaps/regions depend on homography; for stability set `vision.court_corners` (LB, RB, RT, LT) via `python scripts/calibrate_court_corners.py --video <path> --print-yaml`.
+- `landing_predicted=true` points are treated as predictions (excluded from landing heatmap density, shown as separate markers).
 - Vision/tracking/geometry/pipeline files are scaffolds for code agents to fill with real models and logic.

 # 开发日志 / 操作手册（v1.0 → v3.7）